victorlenerd/victorlenerd/README.md

 ### Hi there 👋

-I'm a software engineer with over six years experience, proficient with NodeJS, TypeScript, React and GoLang, PostgreSQL.
+I'm a fullstack software engineer with over six years experience, proficient with NodeJS, TypeScript, React, GoLang, and PostgreSQL stacks.
+My expreience ranges from client side development such as web front-end, react-native hybrid mobile and native iOS to maintaining server side applications built with scalable design patterns for REST and gRPC.

 🔭 I’m currently working on: